Hebrews 2:1

 For it was fitting for Him, on account of whom all things are and through whom all things are, leading many sons to glory, to perfect through sufferings the Leader of their salvation.

-Paraphrase: This was God’s plan all along.
+Paraphrase: Furthermore, this was God’s plan all along.
 Isn’t He the great Creator who brought everything into existence for His Own glory?
 Well He is also the One who resolved in eternity past to deliver a people out of Satan’s kingdom and to lead them into His glorious city.
-From beginning to end, the Father leads His chosen ones to glory.
+(Titus 1:2) From beginning to end, the Father leads His chosen ones to glory.
 How, you might ask, does He do all this?
 Well He does this by commissioning His Son to go on His behalf and to deliver them from Satan’s grasp.
-Now this mission of salvation can only succeed if the one who goes is also willing to suffer.
-Jesus was the One who agreed to be the propitiatory sacrifice (Leviticus 4; Romans 3:25) for the sin of His guilty people (Hebrews 2:17); and by these sufferings, He earned the right to be their great Leader and Champion.
-There is a day coming in which He will lead God’s chosen ones in triumphant procession into the heavenly city.
-(2 Corinthians 2:14) Then the end will come, and Jesus will announce “Mission Accomplished!” and He will turn over the keys of the kingdom to His Father again.
+Now this mission of salvation can only succeed if the one who goes is also willing to share in their nature and to suffer.
+He must be willing to “taste death” or to come under God’s wrath in place of the people He intends to save.
+If He is not willing to do this, then no salvation can happen.
+Now, Jesus is the One who agreed (Hebrews 10:5-7) to be the propitiatory sacrifice (Leviticus 4; Romans 3:25) for the sin of His guilty people (Hebrews 2:17); and by these sufferings, He earned the right to be their great Leader and Champion.
+There is a day coming in which He will lead God’s chosen ones in triumphant procession into the new Jerusalem.
+(2 Corinthians 2:14) Then the end will come, and Jesus will announce “Mission Accomplished!” and He will return the keys of the kingdom to His Father.
 (1 Corinthians 15:24-28)

 Comments: